JoseRFelix/react-css-theme-switcher/README.md

 ## Usage

-Import ThemeSwitcherProvider and pass a theme object with the name of the theme and the path to the css (normally,public folder).
+Import ThemeSwitcherProvider and pass a theme object with the name of the theme and the path to the CSS (normally, public folder).

 ```jsx
 import React from 'react';